 Featured photo credit: Virginia Aquarium and Marine Science Center

 Need a place to stay in Virginia Beach?
 There are lots of great Virginia Beach hotels and vacation rentals.
 Check out rates and reviews for top hotels on TripAdvisor.
 Or, look for family-sized beach condos at HomeAway.
 Get Katie’s expert tips for picking a great vacation rental HERE.

 Need a rental car?
 Having your own vehicle is the easiest way to get around Virginia Beach.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.
 Get our top tips for saving money on your rental car HERE.